yashgode01/Finance_Dashboard_in_Excel/README.md

 ## Tools Used:
 - Excel
-- Pivot Tables
+- Pivot Table
-- licers
+- Slicer

 ## Below are the key point indicators:
 Key Metrics: